The Chronicles of Riddick: Escape from Butcher Bay: Story

 The opening cinematic shows Riddick in hiding, having grown out his hair and beard, before the opening scene of the Chronicles of Riddick movie.
 He hunts an animal and after killing it, a disembodied voice starts talking to him asking him where he got his eyes.
 He states that he received them from a "slam preacher" and this causes him to remember his time at Butcher Bay.
 The game takes place in a flashback.

 Another opening cinematic takes place in which Riddick is being transported for collection on the bounty.
 He and Johns have a brief conversation in which Riddick tells Johns that there is no way he is going to get the price he wants.
 Riddick wakes up as they land and stands out front of Butcher Bay waiting for the warden.
 He sneaks up behind Johns and breaks his neck and proceeds to escape.
 After getting his hands on a gun, he goes through the ventilation ducts and seemingly escapes into the desert.
 Everything fades to white as Riddick hears Johns saying, "Rise and shine, Riddick."
 It turns out this escape was simply a dream.

 Riddick wakes up and Johns escorts him off the ship.
 Johns meets with Hoxie to negotiate his pay, while Abbott escorts Riddick to his cell in the "single-max" security area.
-After making enemies with and killing a gang leader named Rust, Riddick familiarizes himself with the facility, and soon instigates a riot; during the confusion, he escapes into the prison's sewer system.
+After making enemies with and killing a gang leader named Rust (Steve Blum), Riddick familiarizes himself with the facility, and soon instigates a riot; during the confusion, he escapes into the prison's sewer system.
 Armed with a shotgun and a dying flashlight, Riddick discovers he is not alone in the sewers.
 Fighting through the sewers against mutant "dwellers", Riddick eventually meets Pope Joe, for whom he retrieves a lost radio, which Joe calls a blessed voicebox.
 A woman named Shirah (Kristin Lehman) tells Riddick that he "has been blind too long", and he gains his trademark "eyeshine" night vision.
 Afterwards, he accuses Pope Joe of tampering with his eyes; Joe says that he merely treated Riddick's injured arm.
 Riddick then continues his escape, while using the eyeshine to his advantage.

 After emerging from a manhole in the showers of the guard living quarters, Riddick uses a guard uniform to blend in as he makes his way to the space port and his chance at escape.
 Realizing he requires a guard to get through the retinal scanner that locks the doors to the space port, Riddick decides to go after Abbott and take his eyes.
 He gains access to Abbott's apartment by telling him there is a delivery for him.
 A fire fight ensues and after that, as Abbott bleeds out on the floor, Riddick moves in for the kill but is stopped by Johns.